RL makes MLLMs see better than SFT: MLLMs on RL: Where do we stand?

 The initial paradigm for training LLMs involves auto-regressive pre-training followed by SFT to promote instruction-following capabilities~\citep{gpt, Transformer-xl, xlnet, gpt3}.
 A subsequent breakthrough occurs with Reinforcement Learning from Human Feedback (RLHF), which demonstrates that utilizing RL to align LLM outputs with human preferences enables chat-oriented LLMs~\citep{christiano2017deep, rlhf, llama_v2}.
 The use of RL has become a cornerstone of modern LLM development, with advanced methods like DPO~\citep{dpo} and GRPO~\citep{grpo} being widely implemented in recent models such as LLaMA-3~\citep{llama_v3} and Qwen-2.5~\citep{qwen2.5}.

 MLLMs have adopted the LLM training advances to leverage prior experiences.
 Early MLLMs such as LLaVA-Next~\citep{llavanext} and Cambrian~\citep{cambrian} combine a pre-trained LLM with a pre-trained vision model, then align the LLM to vision representation through \textbf{SFT} on vision-language data like captioning and visual question answering.
-Recent works, as summarized in \Cref{tab:related-rl-mllm}, demonstrated that applying \textbf{RL} as an auxiliary process can further boost MLLM's downstream performance~\citep{rlaif-v, mpo, llava-rlhf}.
+Recent works, as summarized in \cref{tab:related-rl-mllm}, demonstrated that applying \textbf{RL} as an auxiliary process can further boost MLLM's downstream performance~\citep{rlaif-v, mpo, llava-rlhf}.
 Other studies have proposed advanced DPO variants for multimodal contexts, for instance by incorporating visual preference data~\citep{chip, mdpo} or modifying the objective to mitigate hallucinations~\citep{rlhf-v, opa-dpo}.
 Further studies highlight RL's advantages over SFT in adapting an MLLM's knowledge to specialized environments, such as map navigation~\citep{rl-generalize} and robot action planning~\citep{simplevla-rl}.

 These studies reveal a clear trend in the application of RLHF to MLLMs.
-They rely on RL using either PPO~\citep{llava-rlhf} or DPO, with the predominant choice becoming DPO~\citep{rlhf-v, rlaif-v, mdpo, opa-dpo, chip}, as shown in \Cref{tab:related-rl-mllm}.
-In line with this trend, our work focuses on DPO as the representative RL method for MLLM research.
+They rely on RL using either PPO~\citep{llava-rlhf} or DPO, with the predominant choice becoming DPO, as shown in \cref{tab:related-rl-mllm}.
+Following this trend, our main paper adopts DPO as the primary RL representative for a controlled comparison with SFT.